The Mental Toll of Chronic Pain

 I find that offering a compassionate ear can be one of the most important things you can do in order to aid in another person’s recovery process.

 If you, or someone you know, are dealing with the effects of chronic pain, help is always available.
-Contact your Employee or Student Assistance Program today to begin your journey to recovery.
+Contact your Student Assistance Program today to begin your journey to recovery.